Aran-lq/OCFTL/Document.md

 ```
 ### Create a blank document which simulate a nvme device

-Back to host machine
+Back to host machine, create a blank document using:

 `$ dd if=/dev/zero of=blknvme bs=1M count=1024`

-Following is my boot shell script, make show all the things related are in the same directory.
+Using qemu to boot a VM, following is my boot shell script, make show all the things related are in the same directory.

 ```
 #!/bin/bash